top of page

 Charitable Donations

-The Charitable Funds Advisory Committee meets every 3 months and reviews all Charitable applications and makes recommendations to the club members who make the final decision on funding.
+The Charitable Funds Advisory Group meets routinely to review any Charitable applications and makes recommendations to the club members who make the final decision on funding.

 The policy of the club is to give priority to